 Indiana Floodplain Information Portal: Launch INFIP, an interactive floodplain mapping tool, which includes address searching and eFARA, the Division of Water’s on-line floodplain analysis submittal program.
 If you received a letter from IDNR regarding changes to the floodplain status of a property, click here to enter an address and view floodplain information.

 Indiana Peak Discharge Determination System: Launch IPDDS, the Division of Water’s hydrologic computation system.
 Includes directions on how to submit information to the Division for approval (under construction).

-Previous Assessments on File: View and download previous hydrologic and hydraulic models developed for Flood Insurance Studies, Construction in a Floodway applications, Floodplain Analysis / Regulatory Assessment (FARA), others.
+NEW!
+The Indiana Hydrology and Hydraulics Model Library: View and download previous hydrologic and hydraulic models developed for Flood Insurance Studies, Construction in a Floodway applications, Floodplain Analysis / Regulatory Assessment (FARA), others.